Shopify/polaris/polaris.shopify.com/content/contributing/working-with-the-polaris-team/index.md

 If an issue doesn’t get resolved by the end of their work day, it’s passed along to the next scheduled support pair.

-If a Polaris team member is individually DM’d, they’ill forward the inquiry/request to the internal #polaris channel for the pair on call to respond.
+If a Polaris team member is messaged directly, they’ll forward the inquiry/request to the internal #polaris channel for the pair on call to respond.

 Admin pattern questions should be posted in the #admin-ux channel and if a question relates to #polaris, it should be forwarded to the #polaris channel.